passport/www.passportjs.org/docs/sessions.md

 This particular example is typical of most applications, in that it simply restores the information that was originally serialized.
-The information that is most commonly needed (for example, to render a user element in the top-right corner on a page) is cached in the session, thus reducing load placed on a database when subsequently authenticating the session.
+The information that is most commonly needed (for example, to render a user element in the top-right corner of a page) is cached in the session, thus reducing load placed on a database when subsequently authenticating the session.

 This tradeoff between amount of data stored in a session and database load when